 IoT sub-domain — 2 views:

-- iot_device_health — per-device health.
-Average/min/max battery, CO2, humidity, temperature.
-Low battery warnings (<20%), high CO2 (>1000 ppm), high temp (>35°C).
-Device health classified as Healthy (≥60% battery), Warning (30-59%), or Critical (<30%).
+- iot_device_health — device health view.
+Aggregates all readings by device.
+Calculates average, minimum, and maximum battery levels, CO2 levels, humidity, and temperature.
+Flags low battery (<20%), high CO2 (>1,000), and high temperature (>35°C).
+Classifies device health as Healthy (≥60% battery), Warning (30-59%), or Critical (<30%).

 Combined summary: